 Integrity codes assume a synchronised transmission between the transmitter and a receiver, as well as the receiver being aware that it is in the range of the transmitter.
 To transmit a message, the sender encodes the binary message using a unidirectional code (e.g., a Manchester code), resulting in a known ration of 1s and 0s within an encoded message (for Manchester code, the number of 1s and 0s will be equal).
 This encoded message is then transmitted using on-off keying, such that each 0 is transmitted as an absence of signal and each 1 as a random signal.
 To decode the message and check its integrity, the receiver simply measures the energy of the signal.
 If the energy in a time slot is above a fixed threshold, the bit is interpreted as a 1 and if it is below a threshold, it is interpreted as a 0.
 If the ratio of bits 1 and 0 corresponds to the encoding scheme, the integrity of the message is validated.
-Integrity codes assume that the receiver knows when the transmitter is transmitting.
-This means that their communication needs to be scheduled or the transmitter needs to always be transmitting.
+Integrity codes assume that the receiver knows when the transmitter needs to always be transmitting.

-1.6 Low Probability of Intercept and Covert Communication
+1.6 Low probability of intercept and Covert Communication